Nancy Poitou, M.A., M.F.T., C.T.S.

 Is medication a substitute for therapy?

-In some cases a combination of medication and therapy is the right course of action.
-For some diagnoses there will be no improvement without medication.
-Working with your medical doctor you can determine what's best for you.
+No. But it can help people get through and make the most of psychotherapy for PTSD.
+So in some cases a combination of medication and therapy is the right course of action.
+For some there will be no improvement without medication.
+Working with your medical doctor or psychiatrist you can determine what's best for you.
 It is well established that the long-term solution to mental and emotional problems and the pain they cause cannot be solved solely by medication.
 Instead of just treating the symptom, therapy addresses the cause of our distress and the behavior patterns that curb our progress.
 You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.
 I do not require that you take medication but if therapy alone is not getting the results you would like or you are not able to function, it may be time to consider medication.